 Ray DeMeo handles insurance litigation, including claims stemming from large-scale natural and man-made disasters.
 He has extensive experience with complex and high-exposure property and general liability insurance claims and litigation, including class action lawsuits, domestically and internationally.
-He is a member of Robinson+Cole’s Insurance + Reinsurance Group.
+He is a member of the firm's Insurance + Reinsurance Group.

 Property Insurance Coverage Litigation

 Mr. DeMeo has extensive experience as a property insurance litigator, both inside and outside the companies he represents.
 Before he joined Robinson+Cole, Mr. DeMeo was Assistant Vice President and Managing Counsel at Travelers Property Casualty Company, where he oversaw all commercial property insurance litigation nationwide, including bad faith lawsuits arising from property insurance claims.
 He directly supervised the World Trade Center property insurance litigation and oversaw all litigation arising from Hurricane Katrina.
 Mr. DeMeo also served as Assistant Vice President of Property Claims at Ironshore Specialty Insurance Company, where he supervised high-exposure surplus lines property claims and litigation, nationally and internationally, and assisted in the drafting of specialty policy forms and endorsements.

 Mr. DeMeo has tried several cases to verdict in federal and state courts, and has briefed and argued numerous state and federal court appeals.
 He is a court-appointed arbitrator and special master for the Connecticut Judicial Department.